MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-postgresql-to-passwordless-connection.md

 ##### [Service Connector](#tab/service-connector)

-When using Service Connector, it can help to assign the system-assigned managed identity for your Azure hosting environment.
+When you use Service Connector, it can help to assign the system-assigned managed identity for your Azure hosting environment.
 However, Azure portal doesn’t support configuring Azure Database this way, so you'll need to use Azure CLI to assign the identity.

 ##### [Azure App Service](#tab/app-service)